 Employees will be glad to get to know you, the real you – not the authority figure you’re trying to play.
 You’ll make yourself look more approachable and stand a chance at gaining employees’ trust.
 If you’re uncomfortable with the idea or afraid that you’ll share too much, just try to prepare what you’d like to say before your meeting.

 Be friendly, but not friends

-It's worth to be open and honest in your communication – being friendly is key to add a touch of warmth to a workplace and motivate everyone to work hard towards achieving key business goals.
-But remember not to overdo it – after all, you're their supervisor, not their friend.
+It’s worth being open and honest in your communication – being friendly is key to add a touch of warmth to a workplace and motivate everyone to work hard towards achieving key business goals.
+But remember not to overdo it – after all, you’re their supervisor, not their friend.
 Being overly friendly might lead you to compromise your authority when making important decisions for the company.

-Another problem you might encounter are employees who simply don't want to build a relationship with you.
-Even if they don't like to engage socially in the office life, you might eventually exclude or devaluate them – and this is a straight road to hurting the atmosphere at the office.
+Another problem you might encounter is employees who simply don’t want to build a relationship with you.
+Even if they don’t like to engage socially in office life, you might eventually exclude or devaluate them – and this is a straight road to hurting the atmosphere at the office.
 Respect their decision, but keep them in the loop and provide support when necessary.

 Create opportunities for face-to-face communication

 Every effort you take to connect with the team in person helps to establish yourself as someone who genuinely cares about their professional development.
 While today’s technologies make it easy to communicate without any personal contact, don’t overuse them and initiate more occasions for face-to-face exchanges with employees.
 Be sure to maintain an open line of communication with them – ask them about their short and long-term goals or career objectives.
 Show them that they matter to you and cultivate these relationships.